Skip to content

 2. Notice What You Can Control – Emotional eating is a controlled response to stressful situations.
 Reduce this by listing the things that you CAN control.
 Organize your calendar, structure your days, plan your exercise routines, make meal plans, and choose the people that you want to spend time with so it becomes a positive and uplifting experience.

 3. Adopt Healthy Habits – Replace emotional eating with sustainable habits that benefit your health and well-being.
-Make sure you get 8 hours of sleep per night, create a happy work/home balance to reduce stress, and make exercise a priority, as it will help boost your happy hormones!
+Make sure you get 8 hours of sleep per night, create a happy work/home balance to reduce stress, and prioritize exercise, as it will help boost your happy hormones!

 With a little mindfulness and practice, you can stop emotional eating and regain control of your life.
 Why not check out some of these recipes as a health-boosting replacement for comfort food?